bukiro/PECS/publish/readme.txt

 This is a standalone executable to host PECS for you and your fellow players.
 It is intended to save you the effort of installing and using node.js to build and serve PECS.
-However, it still requires some input:
+However, it still requires some input.

-1. If you want to save any of your created characters, you will need a MongoDB database.
-If you prefer a different database, you need a database API connector instead.

-MongoDB can be downloaded for free at https://www.mongodb.com/.
-You can also host a free database on the MongoDB Atlas servers and connect to that.
-To develop your own database connector, you can reference my standalone MongoDB connector on https://github.com/bukiro/PECS-MongoDB-Connector, or see the documentation on https://github.com/bukiro/PECS/blob/4f8bffcfeabab0320469bef3e4d0ec7697b10931/Database.md
+===== Configuration =====

-2. Before the executable can start, you need a config.json file.
-You can copy and rename config.json.examble to see all the possible options:
+Before the executable can start, you need a config.json file.
+You can copy and rename config.json.example to see all the possible options.
+PECS has three different ways to save your characters and communication between players:
+----- Local -----
+This is the default option.
+PECS saves your characters in a local database and takes care of the player communication.

+----- External database -----
+You can configure an external MongoDB database to save your characters.
+To connect to it, PECS needs to be configured with MongoDB parameters described below.
+PECS still takes care of the player communication.

+----- External data service -----
+In this option, an external data service provides an API for player communication and character management.
+To connect to it, PECS needs to be configured with a DataServiceConnectionURL parameter as described below.

+===== Configuration parameters =====

 HTTPPort
 (optional, default 4200)